Russia says troops begin to withdraw from key Ukrainian city

-Ukrainian officials have warned for weeks that any announcement of a Russian retreat should be treated skeptically.
-They have accused Moscow of plotting to lure Ukrainian troops into an ambush and said Russian soldiers have donned civilian clothes in an effort to melt into the city's population.

-But on Thursday, Ukraine’s armed forces commander-in-chief, Valeriy Zaluzhny, said that “the enemy had no other choice but to resort to fleeing,” since Kyiv’s army has “destroyed logistical routes and supply system, disrupted the system of the enemy’s military command” in the area.
+And on Thursday, Ukrainian officials appeared to soften their skepticism somewhat.
+The armed forces commander-in-chief, Valeriy Zaluzhny, said that “the enemy had no other choice but to resort to fleeing,” since Kyiv’s army has destroyed supply systems and disrupted Russia's military command in the area.
+Zaluzhny also noted recent Ukrainian advances, saying that Kyiv's forces have retaken 41 settlements in the Kherson region since Oct.
+1, including 12 just on Wednesday.

-Still, he said that Ukrainian military could not confirm or deny that Russian forces were indeed withdrawing from Kherson as the Russian Defense Ministry reported Thursday.
-The ministry said there was a “maneuver of units of the Russian group” to the opposite side of the Dnieper River from where Kherson lies, a day after ordering a withdrawal.
+Still, he said that Ukrainian military could not confirm or deny that Russian forces were indeed withdrawing.

-But another senior Ukrainian official offered another reason to be wary of any pullback: Presidential adviser Mykhailo Podolyak alleged Russian forces had laid mines throughout Kherson, saying they wanted to turn it into a “city of death.”
+Ukrainian presidential adviser Mykhailo Podolyak, meanwhile, offered another reason to be wary of any pullback: He alleged Russian forces had laid mines throughout Kherson, saying they wanted to turn it into a “city of death.”

-Moscow took Kherson soon after the invasion on Feb.
-24 — the only provincial capital it has captured — and illegally annexed the wider region of the same name in September.

-A forced pullout from the city would mark one of Russia’s worst setbacks and recapturing Kherson could allow Ukraine to win back lost territory in the south, including Crimea, which Moscow illegally seized in 2014.
-A Russian retreat is also almost certain to raise domestic pressure on the Kremlin to escalate the conflict.
+Residents said that the city was completely deserted Thursday and that explosions could occasionally be heard from the area of the Antonivskyi Bridge — a key crossing point on the Dnieper River that has been repeatedly targeted by Ukrainian bombardment.

+“Life in the city seems to have stopped, everyone has disappeared somewhere and no one knows what will happen next," said Konstantin, who insisted that his last name to be withheld for security reasons.
+“Only people with demining equipment are walking around in Kherson, but there are not many of them.”

 Army Gen. Mark Milley, chairman of the U.S. Joint Chiefs of Staff, said a day earlier that he believed a retreat was underway.